|Colors:||Brown, sable, gray, black, tan, golden, or yellow shades|

 Does This Breed Get Along with Other Pets? 🐶 😽

 In most situations, the Carolina Dog German Shepherd mix can be trained to live with other animals in the house.
-Keep in mind, the Carolina Dog is originally a prey-driven animal but has a docile nature.
+Keep in mind that the Carolina Dog is originally a prey-driven animal but has a docile nature.
 If introducing these dogs, or mixes, into a home with cats or other small animals, do it with caution and at an early age.
 This will help you avoid any unwanted issues as the trainability of this crossbreed is great.

 Things to Know When Owning a Carolina Dog German Shepherd Mix: